-This policy enables all staff to share any concerns - no matter how small - about their own or another member of staff's behaviour with the Principal or another member of the SLT.
+This policy enables all staff to share any concerns - no matter how small - about their own or another member of staff's behaviour with the Headteacher or SLT

 Safeguarding and promoting the welfare of children is everyone's responsibility.

 The purpose of the policy is to create and embed a culture of openness, trust and transparency in which the clear values and expected behaviour set out in the staff code of conduct, are constantly lived, monitored and reinforced by all staff.